 Bearded dragon mites are carriers of harmful viruses and bacteria and can cause severe damage to bearded dragons.
-Taking preventative measures, so your beardie never gets them in the first place is the best way to go.
-Mites are hard to get rid of once they’ve infested your bearded dragon’s enclosure.
+Taking preventative measures so your beardie never gets them in the first place is the best way to go.
+Unfortunately, mites are hard to get rid of once they’ve infested your bearded dragon’s enclosure.

 Table of Contents